MicrosoftDocs/cognitive-toolkit-docs/articles/Using-CNTK-with-Keras.md

 Step 5.
 Update Keras to use CNTK as backend

-You have two ways to set keras backend:
+You have two ways to set up CNTK as a Keras backend:

 > 5.1.
 By keras.json file.